-Plaintiff lawyer appealed a decision from the Superior Court of Los Angeles County (California), which entered summary judgment in favor of defendant lawyers, in plaintiff’s breach of contract action to recover a referral fee in the amount of one-third of the attorney fees that defendants received in a case referred to them plaintiff.
+Plaintiff lawyer appealed a decision from the Superior Court of Los Angeles County (California), which entered summary judgment in favor of defendant lawyers, in plaintiff’s breach of contract action to recover a referral fee in the amount of one-third of the attorney fees that defendants received in a case referred to them by plaintiff.

 California Business Lawyer & Corporate Lawyer, Inc. is a Sexual Harassment Defense Attorney